 The most costly of three-leg interchanges, but highly efficient for traffic operations, is the Y-type.
 See Figure 16.2G(b) and (c).
 This type interchange has two or more structures or one three-level structure and provides high-capacity directional traffic movements (approximately 1200 to 1500 vehicles per hour per ramp) without loops.
-However, the use of this interchange can only be justified by the requirement to provide for directional traffic movements in excess of 800 vehicles per hour.
-This type of interchange is most common where two major roads join and continue as a single roadway.
+However, the use of this interchange can only be justified by the requirement to provide for directional traffic most common where two major roads join and continue as a single roadway.